Strain-induced exciton mobility in layered WS2 from first principles: Abstract

 \section{Abstract}

-Controlling exciton motion in two-dimensional semiconductors is key to unlocking new optoelectronic and straintronic functionalities.
-Monolayer transition metal dichalcogenides (TMDs), with their tightly bound excitons, offer an ideal platform for such control due to their strong sensitivity to local strain.
-Here we present an ab initio framework for modeling exciton dynamics in inhomogeneously strained WS$_2$, combining excitonic band structures derived from first principles with a semiclassical transport model operating in both real and momentum space.
-By analyzing idealized strain patterns, we reveal how excitons undergo drift, diffusion, and confinement without invoking empirical parameters.
-Our results uncover regimes of super-ballistic propagation and negative effective diffusion, governed entirely by the strain landscape.
-This work provides microscopic insight into strain-tunable exciton behavior and establishes design principles for engineering exciton flow in two-dimensional materials.
+Exciton mobility in two-dimensional semiconductors is a key ingredient in materials-based design of optoelectronic functionalities.
+Monolayer transition metal dichalcogenides (TMDs) set a good test case, with tightly bound excitons and designable flexibility that offer an ideal platform for realizing strain effects on exciton energy transfer.
+Here, we present an ab initio study to construct strain-induced exciton energy profiles and model exciton dynamics on top of these potential surfaces.
+We focus on inhomogeneously-strained monolayer WS$_2$, combining excitonic band structures derived from many-body perturbation theory for a large variety of strain profiles and calculate the change in mobility characteristics using a semiclassical ballistic transport model.
+We connect a wealth of strain patterns to exciton drift, diffusion, and confinement.
+Our results point to strain-induced regimes of super-ballistic propagation and an anomalous effective diffusion, governed entirely by the strain landscape.
+Our results provide structure-specific understanding of ballistic strain-tunable exciton behavior, offering design principles for engineering exciton dynamics in two-dimensional materials.